alexchen7/YSLab/index.md

   }
 ```

-There will be something a small 'hello' with red background before the message.
+There will be small 'hello' with red background before the message.
-Ussage: When you want to add something auto aligns with your element before and or after.
+Usage: When you want to add something auto aligns with your element before and or after.